A Quantum Gate Architecture via Teleportation and Entanglement: Arbitrary many-qubit unitary operations with QGATE

 where $\mathcal{M}_m$ is the number of anti-commuting by-product Pauli strings that had to be pulled through the evolution $U_m^L(\varphi_m)$.
 This depends not only on the Pauli string generators $P_m$ in the sequence of evolutions, but also on the random measurement outcomes $\mu_m$ of the ancilla measurements, i.e., whether the by-product operators need to be applied in the first place.

 A general Hamiltonian $H_P$ as defined in Eq.~(\ref{eq:jte5ijowredf}) gives rise to a unitary evolution $U=\exp(iH_P)$.
 However, the sum of generally non-commuting Pauli strings $P_m$ in the Hamiltonian $H_P$ precludes $U$ from being implemented exactly by a series of single-string unitaries $U_m^L(\varphi_m)$ as described above.
-Instead, we will have to rely on standard techniques for the implementation of quantum evolution, such as the product formula also known as Trotterisation, that provide good approximations of $U$ in terms of sequences of $U_m^L(\varphi_m)$ with a controlled error \cite{wecker2014gate,heyl2019quantum,childs2021theory,daley2022practical,morales2025selection}.
+Instead, we will have to rely on standard techniques for the implementation of quantum evolution, such as the product formula, also known as Trotterisation, that provide good approximations of $U$ in terms of sequences of $U_m^L(\varphi_m)$ with a controlled error \cite{wecker2014gate,heyl2019quantum,childs2021theory,daley2022practical,morales2025selection}.
+We show how QGATE can be used to efficiently implement Trotterisation in Sec.~\ref{sec:entanglement_transfer}.
 The first-order Trotter formula is given by

 where $\tau$ is the number of Trotter steps.
 Trotterisation has a known gate complexity, that is the number of $U_m^L$ operations implemented in the $2k^{\rm th}$ order Trotter-Suzuki approximation is of $O(5^{2k}t^{1+1/2k}/\epsilon^{1/2k})$ where $t$ is the desired simulation time and $\epsilon$ is the allowed error~\cite{childs2018toward,berry2007efficient}.